 Healthy Paleo Pumpkin Banana Bread made with cassava flour and only sweetened with bananas.
 Grain free, gluten free, dairy free, nut free and no added sugar.

-- Place on the middle rack of your oven and bake at 350 degrees for 45 minutes.
+- Place the bread in the oven (middle rack) and bake at 350 degrees for 40-45 minutes.

-- Remove bread from the oven, cool in the pan 5 minutes, then transfer to a wire cooling rack and cool to room temperature.
+- Remove bread from the oven, cool in baking pan for 5 minutes, then transfer to a wire cooling rack.

 - Best stored in the fridge up to one week.